Websites come in all shapes and sizes, but most of them share important functionality. For instance, site owners want to be able to:

-In the figure above, it is clear from the checklist on the left that we have gone from the first step (choosing a language) directly to the third.
+In the figure above, it is clear from the checklist on the left that I have gone from the first step (choosing a language) directly to the third.
 Drupal presumably verified that a MySQL server is running and is compatible with Drupal 6.1.

 Type in the values you had chosen earlier for your database name, username, and password.
 If you want to change the server name from its default ("localhost"), or set a port number, or assign a table prefix, then click the "Advanced options" link.
-We will not be changing any of those default values in this tutorial.
+I will not be changing any of those default values in this tutorial.

 Assuming that all of the prior steps have been completed successfully, then the installation of the Drupal files will continue until it is finished.
 The two figures above and below present screens that may be visible momentarily during this process.

 After the file installation is completely done, you can begin the initial configuration of your new site.